 CALAVERAS CEMENT--CHAMPIONS OF THE 1964 NORTHERN CALIFORNIA BASEBALL LEAGUE

 The battery for the 1964 Northern California Baseball League champion 14-0 Calaveras Cement Co. were teenage sensations John Strohmayer on the mound and Bill Plummer behind the plate.
-Both wound wind up in the major leagues.
+Both wound up in the major leagues.
 Plummer was born in Oakland, California, attended Anderson Union High School in Anderson, Ca. and Shasta Junior College in Redding before signing an amateur free agent contract at age 18 with the Chicago Cubs in 1965.
 Plummer, noted mostly for his defensive skills and Johnny Bench's backup, served 10 years in the major leagues with a career .188 batting average although he did outhit the great Cincinnati catcher in 1976 when he hit .248, his best year, and Bench hit .234.
-The 102-60 Reds went on to win 7 consecutive post-season games by sweeping the Phillies in the NL championship series and the Yankees in the World Series.
+The 102-60 Reds went on to win seven consecutive post-season games by sweeping the Phillies in the NL championship series and the Yankees in the World Series.
 Plummer's best season as a pro was 1971 when hit .266 with 17 home runs and a .470 SLG for the Indianapolis Indians of the AA American Association.
-Plummer also logged 21 years as a manager beginning in 1980 when he piloted the San Jose of the Class-A California League.
+Plummer also logged 21 years as a manager beginning in 1980 when he piloted San Jose of the Class-A California League.
 The following year, he guided the 84-48 Wausau Timbers to a Midwest League championship and in 1987, his 84-57 AAA Calgary Cannons won a Pacific Coast League North title.
 In 1992, Plummer managed his first and only season in the major leagues when his lowly Seattle Mariners finished dead last with their 64-98 record.
-He moved on to manage the AA Jacksonville Suns for 2 years leading the Suns to a 1st half title in 1996 and most recently skippered the independent Chico Heat to a Western League championship in 1998.
+He moved on to manage the AA Jacksonville Suns for two years leading the Suns to a 1st half-title in 1996, and most recently, skippered the independent Chico Heat to a Western League championship in 1998.

 1940 NORTHERN CALIFORNIA